-Chiang Mai is one of the most visited cities in Thailand, a gateway to a region that’s home to stunning mountain ranges, Buddhist temples, nature treks and modern conveniences.
+Chiang Mai is one of the most visited cities in Thailand, a gateway to a region that’s home to breathtaking mountain ranges, Buddhist temples, nature treks and a world-class food scene.
 It feels a world away from the exciting chaos of Bangkok but it’s still well-connected to the capital by several convenient daily train services.

-Do keep in mind that high levels of tourist traffic between the two regions mean it nearly always feels like peak season on the railways, so it’s best to book tickets in advance where possible.
+High levels of tourist traffic between the two regions means it’s always peak season on the railways, so it’s best to book tickets in advance where possible.
 We’ve collected together all the information you’ll need, including route guides, timetable information and the best place to book tickets.

 Disclaimer: This website contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but we receive a small commission.